jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    RRs with an RRSet is always the same, but the data may be different among RRs in the RRSet.

+Relevant Resource Record Set:  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Domain Name.

 Relying Party:  A party that makes use of an application whose operation depends on use of a certificate for making a security decision.
 See {{!RFC5280}}.

 Relying Application:  An application whose operation depends on use of a certificate for making a security decision.

+Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (“*.”) followed by a Fully-Qualified Domain Name.

 #  The CAA RR Type